Southeastern Conference: Men's basketball

 The 2014 SEC spring meetings saw a further change to the scheduling format.
 While the athletic directors voted to stay with an 18-game conference schedule, they increased the number of permanent opponents for each school from one to three.
 Each school retained its permanent opponent from the 2012–2014 period while adding two others.

 From 1966 to 1967, following Tulane's departure, through 1990–91, the year prior to the addition of Arkansas and South Carolina, teams played a double round-robin, 18-game conference schedule.
-No team was undefeated in this period, though three teams went 17–1 (Kentucky in 1970 and 1986, LSU in 1981).
+No team was undefeated in this period, though three teams went 17–1 (Kentucky in 1970 and 1986, LSU in 1981; ironically, a loss to the Wildcats at Lexington in the regular season finale prevented the 1980–81 Tigers from an 18–0 conference record).
 During the period from 1992 to 2012 when the league slate was 16 games, Kentucky went undefeated in SEC play in 1996, 2003, and 2012 (although only the 2003 team went on to win the conference tournament).

 Since the return to an 18-game conference schedule following the 2012 conference expansion, two teams have gone undefeated in SEC play: Florida in 2013–14 and Kentucky in 2014–15.

 The scheduling format will change again with the arrival of Oklahoma and Texas in 2024.
 The conference schedule will remain at 18 games, but each team will play three opponents home and away—two permanent and one rotating.
 The remaining 12 games will be single games against all other conference members, evenly divided between home and away games.

 Scheduling partners

-The table below lists each school's permanent men's basketball-only scheduling partners from 2014–15 through 2023–24.
+The table below lists each school's permanent men's basketball-only scheduling partners starting with the 2024–2025 season.

+National championships, Final Fours, and NCAA tournament appearances

+Southeastern Conference basketball programs have combined to win 12 NCAA men's basketball championships as SEC member.
+Kentucky has won eight, Florida has won three, and Arkansas has won one national championship each as SEC members.
+Eleven teams have advanced to the Final Four at least once in their history.
+Nine SEC schools (Alabama, Arkansas, Florida, Kentucky, LSU, Missouri, Oklahoma, Tennessee, Texas) are among the national top 50 in all-time NCAA tournament appearances.

+Seasons are listed by the calendar years in which they ended.
+Italics indicate honors earned before the school competed in the SEC.